sanjeeth-baliga/F5-TTS_server/README.md

 F5-TTS Server is a FastAPI application that provides endpoints for text-to-speech conversion and voice cloning.
 It offers a simple and efficient way to generate natural-sounding speech from text using various voices and accents.

+This project is built on top of [F5-TTS](https://github.com/SWivid/F5-TTS), a text-to-speech system that enables high-quality voice synthesis and cloning.

 ## Features

 - Text-to-speech conversion with customizable voices